FrancescoMonaco/PhDPresentation/slides.md

 - Similarity search is a fundamental task where we want to find the most similar elements in a collection of elements.
 <br>

-- In particular, we are interested in the Near Neighbor Search (ANNS) problem.
+- In particular, we are interested in the Approximate Near Neighbor Search (ANNS) problem.

    - Given a set of elements and a query, we want to find the elements in the set <span v-mark.green = "1">that are closest</span> to the query.
    - This procedure is used in many applications like time series analysis, Minimum Spanning Tree, recommender systems.